 Disney World Mask Rules

-Masks worn at Disney World must meet the following criteria:
+Masks worn at Disney World previously had to meet the following criteria:

 - Have at least 2 layers of breathable material